FirstLegoLeague/launcher/docs/userguide.md

 Even though this is called a Tournament Management System, currently it only provides scoring functionality.
 Additional features are planned for the future.

-The system is made up of a number of components that we call modules.
+The system is made up of a number of components which we call modules.
 Each module implements a specific function.
 All modules except the launcher are displayed through your computer's default browser.

 Note: Currently we only support the Chrome browser.

 ### Hardware required

 The software can be run entirely on one laptop (for small, low resourse competitions) through to larger installations with multiple scorekeeper computers, a separate results display computer and head referee/field manager computer.
 If a wireless router is available, referees can do score input using iPads or tablets.
-See [Network Configuration](#Network-Configuration)
+See [Network Configuration](#network-configuration)

 ### Computer requirements